davebenson/doom4-walkthrough/README.md

 Jump onto the landing - and jump again to a rooftop.

-Walk through the building, turn left and go over a pipe, then turn right into a duct, to find Secret #???: "???
-Model, ???guy".
+Walk through the building, turn left and go over a pipe, then turn right into a duct, to find Secret #6: "Doom Marine Model, Doomguy".

 Go back - and on the rooftop look for a hatch that you can use to drop down into the control room with the in-game waypoint.

-## Mission 2:  Realigning the ???
+## Mission 2:  Realigning the Communication Satellites
 There's a corpse whose handprint will grant you access to begin the realignment process.
 Interact to achieve this morbid security victory.

 Follow waypoints, to go down the elevator down to the next tiny fight.